 Our blog post about summer homeschool ideas shows that we like to be realistic yet structured about summer break.
 You have two extremes to avoid here.

-One extreme is to push your children too hard until they burn out – while reminding you that their public school peers are lazing by the pool!
+One extreme is to push your children too hard until they burn out.

 On the other hand, countless homeschool families will tell you that an extended summer break actually hurt their children’s academic performances once they returned to school.
 Lessons had been forgotten and needed to be retaken.
 Kids were sluggish and unwilling to begin new classes.